Our Work

 Hospitality

 Jubilee’s hospitality program began in 1980 with the hosting of Cuban, Laotian, and Cambodian refugees.
 Since then, we have welcomed people of many different religions, cultures, and languages from around the world.
-We see our hospitality work as an opportunity to receive a gift: over the years, the immigrant families that stay with us have enriched and strengthened our community through their friendship and through powerful testimonies of courage, compassion, and faith.
+We see our hospitality work as an opportunity to receive a gift: over the years, the families that stay with us have enriched and strengthened our community through their friendship and through powerful testimonies of courage, compassion, and faith.

 In a community like Jubilee, hospitality and service naturally flow in more than one direction.
 As refugees are welcomed at Jubilee, the long-term members of the community are frequently welcomed into the homes of these refugee families.
 The families living with us also find ways to contribute their skills, expertise, and experience to our community life.
 These reciprocal connections help us to build relationships that are grounded in a sense of each person’s dignity and agency.